 SVC syndrome is defined as obstruction of flow through the superior vena cava due to tumor-related compression.
 Lung cancer and non-Hodgkin lymphoma together cause about 95% of cancer-related SVC syndrome.
 The incidence of SVC syndrome in patients with lung cancer and non-Hodgkin lymphoma is 2–4%.
 Thrombosis related to central venous catheters can also cause SVC syndrome in patients with cancer as a result of their prothrombotic state.

 Emergencies related to biochemical derangements in the cancer patient include hypercalcemia and tumor lysis syndrome.
 Hypercalcemia has been reported to occur in 20–30% of patients with cancer at some time during the course of their disease.
 It occurs most commonly in cancers associated with bone (multiple myeloma), bony metastasis (breast, lung, prostate, renal), or cancers that secrete parathyroid-like substance (lung) or osteoclastic factors (lymphomas).
 The detection of hypercalcemia in a patient with cancer signifies a very poor prognosis, with death often occurring within months.

 Tumor lysis syndrome is the most common disease-related emergency encountered in patients with hematologic cancers.
 The syndrome occurs when tumor cells release their contents into the bloodstream, either spontaneously or in response to therapy, leading to the characteristic findings of hyperuricemia, hyperkalemia, hyperphosphatemia, and hypocalcemia.
-These electrolyte and metabolic disturbances can progress to clinical toxic effects, including renal insufficiency, cardiac arrhythmias, seizures, and death due ...
+These electrolyte and metabolic disturbances can progress to clinical toxic effects, including renal insufficiency, cardiac arrhythmias, seizures, and ...